Notre Dame Rebuild Receives Generous Donations From François-Henri Pinault & Other French Billionaires

-Millions are still in mourning after a terrible fire ravaged the beautiful and iconic Notre Dame in Paris.
-However, despite the tragedy, the French people are coming together, and foremost among those are a number of French billionaires who are pledging millions of dollars to help Macron’s plan to rebuild the renown cathedral.
+Millions are still in mourning after a terrible fire ravaged the beautiful and iconic Notre Dame Cathedral in Paris.
+Despite the tragedy, the French people are coming together, and foremost among those are a number of French billionaires who are pledging millions of dollars to help Macron’s plan to rebuild the renown cathedral.

 According to The Local, the first titan to offer his services was none other than François-Henri Pinault.
 The Frenchman pledged to donate a staggering 100 million euros to rebuild the structure.
 Pinault shared his thoughts on the disaster, per CNN.